 February 12, 2014 - U.S. District Judge John G. Heyburn II rules that Kentucky's denial of recognition for valid same-sex marriages violates the United States Constitution's guarantee of equal protection under the law.

-February 13, 2014 - U.S. District Judge Arenda L. Wright Allen strikes down Virginia's ban on same-sex marriage as unconstitutional.
+February 13, 2014 - U.S. District Judge Arenda L. Wright Allen strikes down Virginia's ban on same-sex marriage.

 March 14, 2014 - A federal preliminary injunction is ordered against Tennessee's ban on recognizing same-sex marriages from other states.

 March 21, 2014 - U.S. District Judge Bernard Friedman rules that the Michigan Marriage Amendment which bans same-sex marriage is unconstitutional.

 March 21, 2014 - Michigan Attorney General Bill Schuette files an emergency request for Judge Friedman's order to be stayed and appealed.

 April 14, 2014 - U.S. District Judge Timothy Black orders Ohio to recognize same-sex marriages from other states.